 The track record of the Center for Undergraduate Research Opportunities (CURO) at the University of Georgia makes the center a model of “high-impact” practices that allow students of exceptional promise to engage in faculty-mentored research almost from the day they arrive at the Athens campus.

-Founded in the late 1990s, CURO allows undergraduates to
+Founded in the late 1990s, CURO allows undergraduates, including non-honors students, to

 - “create a self-selected research career, allowing them to earn credit hours which can count towards degree program completion.

 - “gain access to presenting (Symposium); funding (Summer Fellowships) and publishing (JURO, the Journal of Undergraduate Research) opportunities.